 We took these steps for several reasons.
 First, I used to travel 300,000 miles a year and I was tired of traveling.
 Second, the technology has matured to the point where it is not that difficult to have good quality discussions virtually.
 Third, it improves efficiency and saves money.
 Fourth, there is a profound quality of life aspect to working virtually—at least for most people.

 And now, of course, there is a fifth reason… it may protect you from COVID-19.

 From contacts on the employer side we hear that it is easier for the hiring company to collect a few decision makers in a virtual session, who can all interact and/or listen to the interviewee, and at the end they can continue in an internal session to complete their assessment of the candidate right then and there.
-This has a tendency to accelerate the decision-making process, and that is also an efficiency gain for the would-be employer.
+This tends to accelerate the decision-making process, and that is also an efficiency gain for the would-be employer.

-So we now routinely include video training in our Marketability Assessment and Full Service Programs because it is becoming a key skill that candidates require to stand out from the crowd.
 I suppose it is a species of self-awareness that our clients gain through this training—the ability to better understand how they come across on video, to avoid unconscious bad habits (“you know… you know…”) and even to turn the medium to their advantage.

 In fact, during the initial “Targeting” stage of our process (we call it the Clarity Program©), we help clients rethink their target industry and role to better fit with their personalities, preferences, and skills, not to mention to improve their compensation possibilities.

 One remarkable story concluded this past week when a septuagenarian dentist who had been injured so that he could no longer practice medically concluded his Barrett Group career change program and wrote us a jubilant letter of thanks saying:

 “Hi to all, I’m tipping a glass to you for helping me land a job!